 |Disability Percentage||Designated percentage assigned to an injury type when calculating disability benefits.|

-The PCO continues to implement the BIPSR Process with support from the MITRE Corporation.
+The BIRCO continues to implement the BIPSR Process with support from the MITRE Corporation.
 In FY16, the BIPSR Process Evaluations for the Spine and Back and Upper Extremity Blast Injury Types were completed, and critical needs for developing future MHS Blast Injury Prevention Standards in these areas were identified.

 To date, five Blast Injury Types have been completed or initiated.
 The remaining nine Blast Injury Types will be evaluated in the rank order determined by the re-prioritization effort.
-Please contact the PCO for more information, to get involved, or to obtain copies of reports on completed Blast Injury Types.
+Please contact the BIRCO for more information, to get involved, or to obtain copies of reports on completed Blast Injury Types.

 The Lower Extremity Blast Injury Type has completed its BIPSR Process evaluation; findings and recommendations are being shared with the DoD S&T community.